Please login to continue

 No. NTM/Ethnos360 has offered counseling funds for many years, including prior to 2010, when we established a perpetual counseling fund for the former missionary kids (MKs) who had suffered abuse at one of our NTM facilities.
 The fund has been continually available since that time.

-We apologize for the confusion surrounding the availability of these funds.
 Our heart remains committed to helping any of our MKs who need financial assistance for counseling.
 To request counseling, please contact dcp@ntm.org.

 IHART

-Theresa Sidebotham has never been the General Counsel, or in‑house counsel, for New Tribes Mission or Ethnos360.
+Theresa Sidebotham has never been the General Counsel, or in house counsel, for New Tribes Mission or Ethnos360.
 In 2014, after she provided some limited assistance with the IHART process, we asked her to take over the IHART Coordinator role because of her expertise in this area.
 She had the necessary background to make needed improvements to the IHART process and see the project through.
 Ms. Sidebotham has her own law firm, Telios Law, in Colorado Springs, Colorado and works with numerous ministries, with a strong focus on both child abuse and employment investigations.

 What is IHART?